gizm00/pycon2016/README.md

 2. Update config.py with the values you noted above:
 	LAMP_IP = your LAMP_IP
-	HOST_IP = YOUR_DOCKER_IP
+	DB_HOST = YOUR_DOCKER_IP

 3. Save the updated config.py

 4. Open the test_notebook in the Jupyter tree and run the notebook.
-The resulting plot should be a map of Oregon, hover over points to see campground name and telephone (where available).
+The resulting plot should be a map titled "Oregon Counties."
+Hover over the blue points to see campground name and telephone (where available).
 You can check the notebook outputs against notebooks/test_notebook_output.pdf

 ## Setup locally